Residential and Commercial Energy Efficiency Tax Incentives

 Conversely, extending this tax credit for 10 years would have significant impacts: an average increase of sales for eligible equipment by 54 percent and an overall reduction in household energy bills by $13.1 billion, according to a recent DOE analysis.
 The full impact of the incentive is likely higher because the analysis looked only at five categories of equipment: central air conditioners, natural gas water heaters, electric water heaters, electric heat pumps and natural gas furnaces.

 Sec.
 45L Energy Efficient Home Credit provided builders up to $2,000 for homes that use 50 percent less energy for heating and cooling and a $1,000 tax credit for new manufactured homes that achieve 30 percent energy savings for heating and cooling or meet ENERGY STAR requirements.
 Since the 45L credit was enacted in 2005, the number of homes that qualified by using 30-50 percent less energy for heating and cooling jumped from less than one percent to about 11 percent.

 Commercial Energy Efficiency Tax Deduction

 Sec.
 179D Energy Efficient Commercial Building Tax Deduction promoted energy efficiency in commercial and multifamily buildings, which account for more than 20 percent of energy consumption in the United States.
 It offered an above-the-line deduction up to $1.80 per square foot for energy efficiency improvements to lighting, heating, cooling, ventilation, hot water systems and the building envelope.
-A recent analysis by Regional Economic Models, Inc. estimates that renewing the tax deduction would create 40,000 to 77,000 new design and construction jobs annually along with nearly $7.4 billion in annual GDP.
+A recent analysis by Regional Economic Models, Inc. estimates that renewing the tax deduction would create 40,000 to 77,000 new design and construction jobs annually and contribute nearly $7.4 billion to annual GDP.